The Space Complexity of 2-Dimensional Approximate Range Counting: Introduction

 The Lebesgue discrepancy describes how uniformly the point set $P$ is distributed in $[0,1)^2$.
 Taking the infimum over all point sets of size $n$, we say that the Lebesgue discrepancy of $\Rcal$ is $D(n,\Rcal)=\inf_{\abs{P}=n}D(P,\Rcal)$.

-The Lebesgue discrepancy for orthogonal rectangles is known to be $\Theta(\log n)$ in 2 dimensions.
+The Lebesgue discrepancy for $\Rcal_2$ is known to be $\Theta(\log n)$.
 The lower bound is due to Schmidt~\cite{schmidt1972irregularities}, while there are many point sets (e.g., the Van der Corput sets~\cite{van1936verteilungsfunktionen} and the $b$-ary nets~\cite{sobol1967distribution}) that are proved to have $O(\log n)$ Lebesgue discrepancy.
-It is well known that the combinatorial discrepancy of a range space cannot be lower than its Lebesgue discrepancy, so this also gives the $\Omega(\log n)$ lower bound on the combinatorial discrepancy of orthogonal rectangles mentioned above.
+It is well known that the combinatorial discrepancy of a range space cannot be lower than its Lebesgue discrepancy, so this also gives the $\Omega(\log n)$ lower bound on the combinatorial discrepancy of $\Rcal_2$ mentioned above.